Casino Customer Support

 When choosing an online casino, we recommend you to select one that has its customer support offered in your language, an in-house support service preferably, and if possible a freephone number.

 If any calls you have to make have a significant cost, you may lose track of how much you’re spending.
 Live chat and 24/7 care are must-haves too, for maximum convenience and peace of mind.

-Fax is still available at a minority of online casinos, though it’s hard to imagine many customers using this today.
-Postal addresses are provided, but this really only helpful if you want to make a formal complaint, as you could be waiting weeks for a response.
+Postal addresses are provided too, but this is really helpful if you want to make a formal complaint, as you could be waiting weeks for a response.